AARP Hearing Center

 This year, AARP Texas joined other advocates, including Texas REALTORS, in backing legislation sponsored by State Sen. Royce West, D-Dallas, that aims to deter the fraud and impose criminal sanctions against the wrongdoers.

-The fraud-fighting bills successfully won approval from the House and Senate during the regular 2025 lawmaking session but were vetoed on technical grounds.
+The fraud-fighting bills successfully won approval from the House and Senate during the regular 2025 lawmaking session but one was vetoed on technical grounds.
 Gov. Greg Abbott then added the topic to the call of a special legislative session that got underway July 21.

-Among the bills being heard during the session are: Senate Bills 15 and 36, both by West.
-SB 15 focuses on the documentation that would be required when making real estate transactions with county officials, and SB 36 imposes new criminal penalties.
+Among the bills being heard during the session is Senate Bill 15 by Senator West.
+SB 15 addresses the documentation that would be required when making real estate transactions with county officials and it imposes new criminal penalties for committing deed fraud.

-Kathy Green, AARP Texas’ state-federal strategy director, has testified at the Capitol on the issue this year and is working closely with Senator West’s office and others in moving the bills.
+Kathy Green, AARP Texas’ state-federal strategy director, has testified at the Capitol on the issue this year and is working closely with Senator West’s office and others in passing the reforms.

-Lawmakers are also addressing high-profile topics, such as emergency response to natural disasters and the recent deadly flooding in Central Texas, regulation of THC, the psychoactive compound found in the cannabis plants of hemp and marijuana, the possible redrawing of the state’s congressional districts, and about two dozen other bills.
+Lawmakers were expected to address several high-profile topics during the special session, including emergency response to natural disasters and the recent deadly flooding in Central Texas, regulation of THC, the psychoactive compound found in the cannabis plants of hemp and marijuana, congressional redistricting, and about two dozen other bills.

 AARP has reported on deed fraud cases popping up across the country and has provided a few tips for homeowners to when it concerns protecting their home and land.